Using Photo Food Journals for Meal Tracking

 Demonstrate how to use Healthie’s food journal with clients

 Taking the time to walk client’s through how to log is best practice, even with your most tech-savvy clients.
-Since there are a host of customizations that you can establish
+Since there are a host of customizations that you can establish with our Free Starter Plan.

 Show your client how to create a food journal entry (on mobile and/or computer).
 Walk through each of the features your client will see, and discuss how much detail you expect them to provide.